Kishore96in/model_S_modes/README.md

 1. `plot_komega_from_sim.py`: construct and plot a k-omega diagram using the background state from a simulation of convection.

-1. `plot_mode_from_sim.py`: find an plot a single eigenfunction using the background from a simulation of convection.
+1. `plot_mode_from_sim.py`: find and plot a single eigenfunction using the background from a simulation of convection.
 Initial guess for the eigenfunction and eigenfrequency should be changed by modifying the script.

-1. `problem.py`: find an plot a single eigenfunction using Solar Model S as the background state.
+1. `problem.py`: find and plot a single eigenfunction using Solar Model S as the background state.
 Initial guess for the eigenfunction and eigenfrequency should be changed by modifying the script.

 # References: